CartoDB/cartodb/doc/API.md

     all the tiled layers (non animated ones) are merged into a single one.
 The default value for this option is 1 (usually tiled layers).

-- **callback(_layer_)**: if a function is specified is called when the layer is created passing it as argument.
+- **callback(_layer_)**: if a function is specified, it will be invoked after the layer has been created.
+The layer will be passed as an argument.

 ##### Returns

-Promise object.
+A promise object.
 You can listen for the following events:

 + **done**: triggered when the layer is created, the layer is passed as first argument.
 Each layer type has different options, see layers section.
 + **error**: triggered when the layer couldn't be created.
 The error string is the first argument.